 - If you are satisfied with the pipe assembly, attach the fixtures and/or glue to keep the pipe in place.

-Drill the sump for your pump
+B. Dig out the sump pit for your pump

 - Take an electric jackhammer and begin drilling into the concrete along the line of the outer circle.
 This is a time consuming task and you will need to remove the debris as it is dislodged.
 Keep going till you have made a hole deep enough to fit in the sump liner.
 By this time you would have cut through the concrete and reached the gravel level.
 Keep going for another 8 to 12 inches below the sump liner’s bottom.
 Make the edges even, such that the sump liner can sit in the sump without any awkward projections compressing its sides.